 Medical Amnesty Policy

-When a student aids an intoxicated or impaired individual by contacting the Department of Public Safety or Residential Life staff for assistance (including oneself), neither the intoxicated individual nor the individual or student reporting the emergency will be subject to formal disciplinary action for the consumption or possession of alcohol or other drugs as a first offense.
+When a student aids an intoxicated or impaired individual (including oneself) by contacting the Department of Public Safety or Residential Life staff for assistance, neither the intoxicated individual nor the individual or student reporting the emergency will be subject to formal student conduct action for the consumption or possession of alcohol or other drugs as a first offense.
 In rare circumstances such as cases where other violations occur, students will participate in the student conduct process.
 Examples include, but are not limited to, physical abuse, conduct which threatens safety, verbal or physical harassment, disorderly conduct or property damage.
 The Medical Amnesty Policy does not apply for subsequent alcohol or other drug intoxications or impairments.

 Intoxicated or impaired students

-who meet the criteria described above and are hospitalized for alcohol or other drug use may receive Medical Amnesty and:
+who meet the criteria described above and are medically evaluated and/or hospitalized for alcohol or other drug use may receive Medical Amnesty and

 1. will be required to have a follow up meeting with their Resident Director or a member of the Student Life staff.
 Following this meeting, the student will receive a letter that will describe the guidelines of this policy in more detail.

-2. will be required to complete BASICS, a three-session brief intervention program provided by the Office of Substance Abuse Prevention and Student Support (Rose Hill) or the Alcohol and Other Drug Education Program (Lincoln Center).
+2. will be required to meet with staff in the Prevention and Support Program (Rose Hill) or the Alcohol and Other Drug Education Program (Lincoln Center).

 3. will have their parents contacted by the University.
 In these cases, parental notification is not taken as a disciplinary action but as a precautionary measure.